jocosocial/twitarr/rest_documentation.md

 }
 ```

-### GET /api/v2/photo - DISABLED
+### GET /api/v2/photo

 Gets a list of images that have been uploaded to the server.
-This endpoint is currently disabled, since adequate image management tools do not currently exist.
+This endpoint is currently admin-only, since adequate management tools do not currently exist.

+#### Requires

+* logged in as admin.
+    * Accepts: key query parameter

 #### Query parameters